Samsung/cordova-plugin-toast/README.md

 # How to Build
 * platform `browser`
-	* For the `browser` platform, you don't need to build TOAST and just add this plugin by using `cordova plugin add`.
+	* For the `browser` platform, you don't need to build TOAST and just add this plugin by using `cordova plugin add` command.
 Please see "How to use" section for details.
 * platform `sectv-orsay` and `sectv-tizen`
 	* Run below command
 	```